Beyblade: History

 Both the toys and their names were inspired by the Beigoma, a traditional Japanese spinning top.
 The concept is similar to Battling Tops, a spinning top game developed in 1968, and to the traditional spinning top games of topac, gasing pangkah, and pambaram and the previous Japanese toy line of Spin Fighters (1993–1997).

 The toy line was introduced with an accompanying manga series of the same name in 1999.
-The manga ran from 1999 to 2004, while the anime only ran in 2001 with 51 total episodes.
+The manga ran from 1999 to 2004, with the anime running for 3 seasons from 2001 to 2003 with 51 episodes per season.
 In 2002, Hasbro sold Beyblade toys internationally (under license from Takara) along with a coordinated country-by-country release of localized versions of the television show.
-On July 12, 2008, Takara Tomy released Metal Fight: Beyblade, the second iteration of the toy.
-The third iteration, titled Beyblade Burst, was released by Takara Tomy on July 18, 2015.
-The fourth iteration of the toy line, Beyblade X, was released on June 2023.
+On July 12, 2008, Takara Tomy released Metal Fight: Beyblade, the second generation of the toy.
+The third generation, titled Beyblade Burst, was released by Takara Tomy on July 18, 2015.
+The fourth generation of the toy line, Beyblade X, was released in June 2023.

 Game and rules

 Aside from informal play, the game has a set of published rules.
 In the official competition, at least two players engage in the game.
 Each participant is permitted a maximum of three Beyblades, and swapping out Beyblade parts is strictly prohibited once a match commences.
 Players can select any of their three available Beyblades for each battle within a game.

-In Metal Fight Beyblade, a points system was introduced.
+In Metal Fight Beyblade, the points system was introduced.
 In the Beyblade Burst line of toys, Hasbro releases its own rule set for its toy line.
 In general, the first player to 3 points for older generations or 4 points for Beyblade X will win a match.